Brackets For Men's NCAA Basketball Tournament Are Released

 This year's tournament is being played under a cloud.
 Shortly after the new championship team is crowned, a commission investigating alleged bribes and payoffs is expected to release its recommendations.

-That commission's investigation, led by former Secretary of Stage Condoleezza Rice, started after the FBI charged assistant coaches, agents, employees of apparel companies and others in a federal bribery and fraud probe.
+That commission's investigation, led by former Secretary of State Condoleezza Rice, started after the FBI charged assistant coaches, agents, employees of apparel companies and others in a federal bribery and fraud probe.

 The Associated Press reports: